AskMeiPaaS/ai-native-payments/README.md

 ## Contributing

-1. Add new banking operations as `@Tool` methods in `LedgerTools.java`
+1. Add new banking operations as `@Tool` methods in `LedgerTools.java`; add a matching `commit*Atomic` method in `MongoLedgerService.java` so every tool invocation is persisted to the ledger.
-2. Extend the RAG corpus by adding `.txt` files to `src/main/resources/rag/` and re-seeding
+2. Extend the RAG corpus by adding `.txt` files to `src/main/resources/rag/` and registering the document ID in `RagKnowledgeSeeder.java`.
-3. Add new payment channels to `CHANNEL_SYNONYMS` in `ContextEnricher.java`
+3. Add new payment channels: implement `PaymentSwitch`, register aliases in `PaymentSwitchRouter`, add the canonical name to `CHANNEL_SYNONYMS` in `ContextEnricher.java`.
-4. Implement Spring Security for production authentication
+4. Implement Spring Security for production authentication.

 ---